ctran93/Modern-Portfolio-Optimization/README.md

 4. Sea Limited (NYSE: SE),
 5. Tesla, Inc. (NASDAQ: TSLA).

-Raw market data is collected from the start of 2017 to the current date.
+Raw market data is collected from the start of 2017 to the current date (as of 11/24/2022).

 <h2>Getting Started </h2>
 <h3>Loading libraries </h3>